rahulpuri26/speedybasket/README.md

 3. **Adding Items to Cart:** Add desired items to your shopping cart.
 4. **Checkout:** Proceed to checkout and complete the payment process.
 5. **Managing Orders:** View and manage your past and current orders.
+6. **Admin Panel:** Access the admin panel to manage users, products, and orders.
+7. **Shopkeeper Panel:** Use the shopkeeper panel to add, update, and manage products.

 ## 🤝 Contributing
 We welcome contributions to SpeedyBasket!
 If you would like to contribute, please follow these steps: